pastas/pastas/README.md

 ## Quick installation guide

-To install Pastas, a working version of Python 3.9 or higher has to be installed on your computer.
+To install Pastas, a working version of Python has to be installed on your computer.
 We recommend using [uv](https://docs.astral.sh/uv/) to manage Python and your project dependencies.
 However, you are free to use any Python installation method you prefer.